 Scleroderma Association of B.C.
 Research Program

 The aim of the SABC Research Program is to identify biomarkers specific to people who have pulmonary fibrosis caused by systemic sclerosis (scleroderma).
 Being able to distinguish between pulmonary fibrosis that is idiopathic (of various or unknown origin) or the result of scleroderma will allow medical professionals to provide patients with an accurate diagnosis.
 Identifying reliable biomarkers also provides an opportunity to develop a functional cure; an ongoing treatment that corrects and prevents the disease from continuing to damage the affected organs (in this case, lungs).

 SABC funds and co-leads a research study that began recruiting scleroderma patients with and without interstitial lung disease (ILD) in July 2017.
-Blood samples have also been taken from patients with idiopathic pulmonary fibrosis (IPF) only and both blood and skin samples have been taken from control participants.
+Blood samples have also been taken from patients with idiopathic pulmonary fibrosis (IPF) and undifferentiated connective tissue disease (uCTD) and both blood and skin samples have been taken from control participants.
 This research program is creating a firm foundation for intensive research to control lung and skin damage in patients with scleroderma and lung damage in patients with IPF, with the expectation of receiving future support from donations and, hopefully, research funding agencies.
+While the number of voluntary participants with uCTD are few at this time, it is expected that these patients will be helped too.

 Research Program Progress